kdreese/GMTK2023/README.md

 ## Attribution

-As a Godot game, this game uses open source code that requires attribution, as well as a font file requires attribution.
+As a Godot game, this game uses open source code that requires attribution, as well as font files which require attribution.
 For details, go to the credits menu in game.

 ## Asset Licenses